Membership Vote November, 1980

 (f) Promote ethical and legal standards of professional psychology training, supervision, service delivery, applied research, and administration as mandated by federal and state laws, Ethical Principles of Psychologists and Code of Conduct (2002), and other publications of standards for professional psychologists.

 Section 1: Members.
-APTC membership is open to directors of psychology training clinics typically associated with pre-doctoral graduate training programs in professional psychology (i.e., clinical, clinical child, community, counseling, health, and school psychology) at regionally accredited Universities.
+Full APTC membership (“Members”) is open to directors of psychology training clinics associated with doctoral-level graduate training programs in professional psychology (i.e., clinical, clinical child and adolescent, community, counseling, health, and school psychology) at regionally accredited universities.
+Members, typically in a university faculty position, are directors in clinics that focus on training Ph.D., Psy.D., or Ed.D. graduate students, who are supervised by doctoral-level clinic supervisors.
 In addition, a training program may select a faculty member to represent the program to APTC in the temporary absence of a training clinic director.
-Membership as an Associate Member is open to former Clinic Directors or APTC members, current Training Directors of clinical, clinical child, community, counseling, health, or school graduate training programs, faculty level Associate or Assistant Clinic Directors, or others at the discretion of the Executive Committee.
+Membership as an Associate Member is open to former APTC Members, current Training Directors of clinical, clinical child, community, counseling, health, or school psychology doctoral-level training programs, Associate or Assistant Clinic Directors, or others at the discretion of the Executive Committee.
+Membership as an Emeritus Member is open to former APTC Members with a long-standing commitment to APTC, who petition (and receive from) the Executive Committee for Emeritus membership.
+Directors of university-based, training-focused clinics affiliated with graduate programs in professional psychology at universities outside the U.S. and Canada may join as International Affiliates, provided the program grants the highest degree in the field for that nation.

 Section 2: Dues.
-Members are required to pay annual dues as established and monitored by the APTC Executive Committee to remain in good standing.
+Members, Associate Members, Emeritus Member, and International Affiliates are required to pay annual dues as established and monitored by the APTC Executive Committee to remain in good standing.

 Section 3: Member Privileges.
 Members in good standing may vote on all matters brought to the APTC membership and may serve, if elected or appointed, on the Executive Committee, standing committees, or task force working groups.
-Associate members do not have voting privileges.
-Associate members may serve on standing committees and task force working groups if authorized by the Executive Committee.
+Emeritus Members, Associate Members, and International Affiliates do not have voting privileges, but may serve on standing committees and task force working groups if authorized by the Executive Committee.

 Section 1: Executive Committee.
-The APTC is governed by an Executive Committee composed of an Immediate Past President, President, President-Elect, Secretary, Treasurer, and two Members-at-Large.
-Members in good standing may be nominated and elected to serve as President, Secretary, Treasurer, or Member-at-Large for a 2-year term.
-A single term is defined as beginning at the membership business meeting held in conjunction with the annual APTC mid-year meeting in a given year and ends at the same business meeting two years later.
+The APTC is governed by an Executive Committee composed of an Immediate Past President, President, President-Elect, Secretary, Treasurer, and three Members-at-Large, one of which is an Early Career Psychologist (within 10 years of earning the doctoral degree).
+Members in good standing may be nominated and elected to serve as President, Secretary, or Member-at-Large for a 2-year term or Treasurer for a 4-year term.
+A single term is defined as beginning at the membership business meeting held in conjunction with the annual APTC mid-year meeting in a given year and ends at the same business meeting two years later or four years later for Treasurer.

-If an Immediate Past President resigns or is incapacitated, the other Executive Committee officers will, by simple majority vote, elect a successor from the Executive Committee to serve the remainder of the departing officer's term.
-If a President-Elect, President, Secretary, Treasurer, or Member-at-Large officer resigns or is incapacitated, the other Executive Committee officers will, by simple majority vote, elect a successor from the membership to serve until the next annual nomination period, when nomination and election procedures provide an avenue to fill the position for a 2-year term.
+If an Immediate Past President resigns or is incapacitated, the other Executive Committee officers will, by simple majority vote, elect a successor from the Executive Committee to serve the remainder of the departing officer’s term.
+If a President-Elect, President, Secretary, Treasurer, or Member-at-Large officer resigns or is incapacitated, the other Executive Committee officers will, by simple majority vote, elect a successor from the membership to serve until the next annual nomination period, when nomination and election procedures provide an avenue to fill the position.

 Section 3: Executive Committee Responsibilities .
 The Executive Committee is jointly responsible for overseeing all APTC activities and obligations.
 The Executive Committee, through consensus, distributes specific responsibilities among its officers on a year-to-year basis.

 The Executive Committee has the authority to establish standing committees and task force working groups and to appointment chairpersons to these entities.
 The need for each standing committee and task force working group is reviewed, and continuance voted on, by the Executive Committee during the mid-year meeting.
-Standing committees may include, but not be limited to, Council of Past Presidents, Programs and Conferences, New Director Support, Publications and Public Relations, Membership and Resources, Awards and Recognition, Research, Diversity, Collaboration and Liaison, and Bylaws and Documents.
+Standing committees may include, but not be limited to Awards and Recognition, Bylaws and Documents, Collaboration and Liaison, Council of Past Presidents, Diversity, Membership and Resources, New Director Support, Programs and Conferences, Publications and Public Relations, Research, and Supervision.

-The President presides over Executive Committee meetings, the annual business meeting, and the mid-year meeting or authorizes a representative to do so.
+The President presides over Executive Committee meetings, the annual business meeting, and the mid-year meeting or authorizes a representative to do so and appoints chair positions on standing committees and task force working groups.

-The Treasurer is responsible for maintaining a system for management of dues collected and owed by members.
+The Treasurer is responsible for maintaining a system for management of dues collected and owed by Members, Associate Members, and International Affiliates, filing an annual IRS tax return, and providing appropriate information to banking and credit card processing entities.
 The President and Treasurer are jointly responsible for authorizing APTC expenditures and recording income and expenses.
 The Treasurer provides a report of APTC finances at the annual business meeting during the mid-year meeting or within two weeks of receiving a request from another Executive Committee officer at other times of the year.

 The Secretary is responsible for formal correspondence with APA and other organizations, as directed by the Executive Committee, for documenting the proceedings of Executive Committee and general membership meetings and providing a report of these proceedings to membership.
 The Secretary, in collaboration with the Treasurer, is also responsible for maintaining a system for managing records of membership status in the organization.

-Each Member-at-Large (two positions), the Immediate Past President, and the President-Elect chairs a standing committee or task force working group and provides leadership for activities associated with that committee or working group.
-The President can appoint each of these Executive Committee Members to chair a committee or working group or each can request specific leadership responsibilities for their respective 2-year terms.
+Each Member-at-Large (three positions), the Immediate Past President, and the President-Elect chairs a standing committee or task force working group and provides leadership for activities associated with that committee or working group.
+The President appoints each of these Executive Committee Members to chair a committee or working group or each can request specific leadership responsibilities for their respective terms.

 Section 2: Review.
 The Executive Committee reviews APTC Bylaws at a minimum of every five years.
 Amendments or alterations to bylaws deemed necessary must comply with the process described in Section 1 of this article (IV).